7/01/2023 Wahkiakum County (link to here)

 Hermit Warbler, Skamokawa

 Then there was the young male Hermit Warbler which Darchelle called out of the treetops after I suggested that the second-growth fir (and spruce?) forest around us should be mature enough to host them.
 It flew down to perch on a Salmonberry twig right outside my car window, turning this way and that and singing softly while it searched for its mysteriously invisible competitor.
-Sweet bird encounters enhanced by our sweet memories of our 2019 stay at the nearby Inn at Crippen Creek +, memories made more poignant both by the Inn no longer offering the dinner and accommodations we enjoyed back then and by my own decline which would render the Inn inaccessible even if it were still open.
+Sweet bird encounters enhanced by sweet memories of our 2019 stay at the nearby Inn at Crippen Creek +, memories made more poignant both by the Inn no longer offering the dinner and accommodations we enjoyed back then and by my own decline which would render the Inn inaccessible even if it were still open.

 Wahkiakum completed, we set out for home Mason County.